Scientific writing - our tips and tricks

 The abstract

-The abstract is a short (about 250 words or 2 pages long) summary that should arouse curiosity, give an impression of the work and convince the reader to read the entire text.
+The abstract is a short (about 250 words or 2 pages long) summary that is intended to arouse curiosity, give an impression of the work and convince the reader to read the entire text.
 This should roughly describe the aim of the study, the methods used and the main findings in the past tense and without quotations, illustrations or abbreviations.
 Tip: Describe the most important main points of your work in just one sentence.
 This will help you keep it short and avoid the risk of rambling.

 Scientific language

 Unlike in some humanities disciplines, the language used in scientific papers should not aim to sound highbrow and elitist.
 Scientific literature, on the other hand, should be technically correct and complete, but as comprehensible and accessible as possible.
-Texts should therefore avoid superfluous technical jargon, frequent nominal style and excessively long sentences, but at the same time should not slip into unspecific everyday language or overly subjective and judgemental formulations.
+Texts should therefore avoid superfluous technical jargon, frequent nominal style and excessively long sentences, but at the same time, of course, should not slip into unspecific everyday language or overly subjective and judgemental formulations.
 You can stick to the following points when writing, for example:

 • Use sensible Technical terms and always the same term when the same thing is meant.
 Example: "diabetes" instead of "diabetes".
 Do not change such terms either.
 Repetitions of technical terms are not a problem, but serve the purpose of clarity and unambiguity.